JGCRI/pygcam/docs/source/tutorial3.rst

 Tutorial, Part 3
 ==================

-*This section is under development.*
+ .. note:: This section is under development.

 In this part of the tutorial, we will modify the queries that are defined in ``project.xml`` and change the "rewrites" to aggregate the